ryersondmp/sa11y-wp/readme.txt

 Visit the [project website](https://sa11y.netlify.app/) to learn more.

 == Screenshots ==
 1. Logged-in view with Sa11y enabled.
 Sa11y detected two issues: a non-descript "learn more" link and a skipped heading.
 2. The Advanced Settings page where admins can customize different settings.

 == Changelog ==

+= 1.0.8 =
+* Tested with WordPress 6.0
+* Upgrade to Sa11y 2.2.4
+* Refactoring.
+Sa11y's main panel is created after the page has fully loaded to avoid conflicting JavaScript.

 = 1.0.7 =
 * Upgrade to Sa11y 2.2.3
 * Sa11y's main panel is now 33% smaller.